lupyuen/lupyuen.github.io/src/pinedio2.md

 But there's __more porting work__ to be done!

-TODO: Automated Testing, upcoming features, GPIO
+TODO: Automated Testing, upcoming features, GPIO, DMA

 If you're keen to help, please lemme know! 🙏